-At June 30, 2023, the City reported liabilities of approximately \$1,512,000 and \$1,029,000 for its proportionate share of the NPL for the SCRS and PORS, respectively.
-The NPL were measured as of June 30, 2022, and the TPL for the Plans used to calculate the NPL were determined based on the most recent actuarial valuation report of July 1, 2021 that was projected forward to the measurement date.
+At June 30,2024, the City reported liabilities of approximately \$1,429,000 and \$1,077,000 for its proportionate share of the NPL for the SCRS and PORS, respectively.
+The NPL were measured as of June 30, 2023, and the TPL for the Plans used to calculate the NPL were determined based on the most recent actuarial valuation report of July 1, 2022 that was projected forward to the measurement date.
 The City's proportion of the NPL were based on a projection of the City's long-term share of contributions to the Plans relative to the projected contributions of all participating South Carolina state and local governmental employers, actuarially determined.
-At the June 30, 2022 measurement date, the City's SCRS proportion was 0.006237 percent, which was a decrease of 0.000096 from its proportion measured as of June 30, 2021.
-At the June 30, 2022 measurement date, the City's PORS proportion was 0.034319 percent, which was a decrease of 0.000071 from its proportion measured as of June 30, 2021.